You’re hosting your first proper dinner party, proudly setting the table with your newly acquired stoneware dinner set.

 While stoneware is natural, its production process raises some environmental concerns:

-– Higher firing temperatures requiring more energy
+– Higher firing temperatures require more energy

 – Increased shipping carbon footprint due to weight